Rear-end collision: who is liable and what are your rights?

 Who is liable in a rear-end collision?

-Main rule: the driver who rear-ends is liable
+General rule: the driver who hits from behind is liable

-In in the vast majority of cases the driver who rear-ends is liable.
+In by far the most cases the driver who rear-ends is liable.
 The reason:

 • you must keep sufficient distance